IT’S GETTING HOT…and yes, we’re still accepting cool-ties in 2017!

 - Close the final open thin width end, by tucking in the edges and sewing across.

-For more information and to order the polymer beads: http://www.watersorb.com/polymer_cool_neck_bands.htm
+For more information and to order polymer beads, here is one website you can check out: Watersorb Polymers

 QUESTIONS?
 Email Info@OperationGratitude.com